Elvirarp92/cipher-o-matic/README.md

 ## 🧭 Roadmap

 - ~~Modifying the Caesar function so it also can decrypt ciphertext.~~ Done!
+- Refactoring functions to use positions on a given **alphabet** string or array instead of manipulating ASCII character codes
 - Including endpoints to encrypt/decrypt in other ciphers:
   - Atbash
   - Vigenère